mgoblin/STC15lib/README.md

 * Fix: UART bias timer0 1T by setting AUXR.7 value to 1.
 * timer2 baud rate ticks calculation implemented
 * UART1 use timer2_mode0 and timer2 aux modules routines now
-* Implement ticks to times part of aux module for timer0
+* Implement ticks to times part of aux module for timer0, timer2

 Next releases todo
-* TODO Implement ticks to times part of aux module for timer2
 * TODO Implement times to ticks part of aux module
 * TODO Enhance description of project for indexing in google/yandex and so on search engines
 * TODO Add example links to module documentation